Siemens-Healthineers/K2s/docs/security/policy-enforcement.md

 **Recommendation:** Always start in `Audit` mode to assess impact.
 Switch to `Enforce` only after confirming no legitimate workloads are affected.

 ## Sample Policies

+The Kyverno community commonly starts with three broad categories of policies: pod security hardening, governance and metadata rules, and image or supply-chain controls.
+The examples below reflect those common starting points.

 ### Disallow privileged containers (audit)